openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 cloudSync(mode: SyncMode, progress: Callback&lt;ProgressDetails&gt;, callback: AsyncCallback&lt;void&gt;): void

-Manually starts device-cloud synchronization for all distributed tables.
+Manually starts device-cloud sync for all distributed tables.
 This API uses an asynchronous callback to return the result.
 Before using this API, ensure that the cloud service must be available.

 **Required permissions**: ohos.permission.DISTRIBUTED_DATASYNC